PHart3/colimits-agda/Colimit-code/README.md

 ## Organization

-- The `Aux/` folder contains auxiliary definitions and lemmas, including the inductive definition of ordinary colimits and the basic development of coslices of Type.
+- The `Aux/` folder contains auxiliary definitions and lemmas, usually formulated in an ad-hoc manner.

+- The `Coslice-Univ/` folder contains the basic development of coslices of Type.

-  - The file `Aux/Cocone.agda` contains the definition of the colimiting pushout together with its A-cocone structure.
+  - The file `Coslice-Univ/Cocone.agda` contains the definition of the colimiting pushout together with its A-cocone structure.
   - This pushout and its A-cocone structure are described in **Section 5.3** of the (CSL) paper.